ukwa/ukwa-services/access/rrwb/README.md

 A similar deployment script should be created for each deployment context, setting the `STORAGE_PATH_SHARED` environment variable before deploying the stack, and setting the `LOCKS_AUTH` username and password as required.

+Before running the deployment script, a copy of the URL block access control list should be placed in your shared folder, as per the [Updating the Blocks List section below](#updating-the-block-list).
+Once that's in place, you can run your script to deploy the services.

 Assuming the required Docker images can be downloaded (or have already been installed offline/manually), the services should start up and start to come online.
 In a few moments, you should see:

 ```